METATOOLS-ORG/metacloud/README.md

 pnpm run dev
 ```

-now you can ctrl+click the localhost link in the console to open metacloud!
+ctrl+click the localhost link in the console to open metacloud!

 keep in mind this server is running in development mode and is not production ready, do not host it publicly, i would tell you how to enable production mode but there is no production mode yet

 note: on macOS if you get an error about xcodebuild, run `sudo xcode-select -switch /Applications/Xcode.app/Contents/Developer` in a terminal

-# updating database
+## updating database
 run the following command after changing database schemes to apply the changes

 if asked to name the migration, type in what you changed (like "added assets field to user"), please commit the migration as well